 Compromise E [AM 4 (GUE) AM5 (GUE), 13 (S&D) 25 (COSIGNED SD EPP RE GREENS GUE), 26 (GUE), 27 (SD), 28 (GREENs), 29 (EPP)]

-3. Highlights the symmetric nature of the shock caused by the COVID-19 pandemic [AM4], notes however the asymmetric impacts the Covid-19 pandemic is having on the economies of the Member States [AM 4; AM13]; underlines the importance of supporting companies with solvency issues as a result of COVID-19; warns about the risk of distortions within the Single market due to uneven capacity to provide financial support for Member States; regrets the withdrawal of the temporary Solvency Support instrument by the European Council; insists that firms at risk of insolvency would need rapid support to avoid any supplementary negative impact on investment and unemployment levels, as part of the current Multiannual Financial Framework of the Union [AM 5, 25, 26, 27, 28, 29]
+3. Highlights the symmetric nature of the shock caused by the COVID-19 pandemic [AM4], notes however the asymmetric impacts the Covid-19 pandemic is having on the economies of the Member States [AM 4; AM13]; underlines the importance of supporting companies with solvency issues as a result of COVID-19, in line with EU’s social, climate and environmental commitments; warns about the risk of distortions within the Single market due to uneven capacity to provide financial support for Member States; regrets the withdrawal of the temporary Solvency Support instrument by the European Council; insists that firms at risk of insolvency would need rapid support to avoid any supplementary negative impact on investment and unemployment levels, as part of the current Multiannual Financial Framework of the Union [AM 5, 25, 26, 27, 28, 29]

 Compromise F [AM31 (GREENs), 32 (COSIGNED SD RE GREENs GUE), 33 (GUE), 34 (EPP)]

-4. Welcomes the State aid Temporary Framework to support the economy [AM32] in the context of COVID-19; calls for reinforced resources to ensure full and fast application of Union competition policy; highlights in this context the possibility to provide public support to all micro and small companies, even if they were already in financial difficulty on 31 December 2019 [AM32; AM33] and supports its application for as long as necessary during the recovery period [AM31; AM33]; encourages Member States to make full use of the Framework also via its new recovery instrument, Next Generation EU; anticipates that the Commission will also have to monitor such schemes approved under the Temporary Framework and their impact on the functioning of the Single Market; recalls differences of means amongst Member States to provide such economic support via State Aid creating market distortions and an unfair playing field [AM31, AM32, AM33]; calls on the Commission to support European companies investing in new technologies (AM 34) and to set common minimum standards in order to specify the requirement for companies receiving financial assistance to be in line with ESG criteria and taxation transparency in order to avoid different national criteria giving rise to further discrepancies and to demonstrate how the public support received is used to align their operation with EU’s climate and environmental objectives and the Paris Agreement; recalls that aid should only be granted to cover the losses incurred in connexion to COVID-19; urges that companies registered in tax havens should be banned from accessing state aid or financial support packages if they do not commit to change their behaviour[AM31]; calls on the Commission to ensure a level playing field compared to third country companies [AM 34];
+4. Welcomes the State aid Temporary Framework to support the economy [AM32] in the context of COVID-19; calls for reinforced resources to ensure full and fast application of Union competition policy; highlights in this context the specific possibilities to provide public support to all micro and small companies, even if they were already in financial difficulty on 31 December 2019 [AM32; AM33] and supports its application for as long as necessary during the recovery period [AM31; AM33]; encourages Member States to make full use of the Framework also via its new recovery instrument, Next Generation EU; anticipates that the Commission will also have to monitor such schemes approved under the Temporary Framework and their impact on the functioning of the Single Market; recalls differences of means amongst Member States to provide such economic support via State Aid creating market distortions and an unfair playing field [AM31, AM32, AM33]; calls on the Commission to support European companies investing in new technologies (AM 34) and to set common minimum standards in order to specify the requirement for companies receiving financial assistance to be in line with ESG criteria and taxation transparency in order to avoid different national criteria giving rise to further discrepancies and to demonstrate how the public support received is used to align their operation with EU’s climate and environmental objectives and the Paris Agreement; recalls that aid should only be granted to cover the losses incurred in connexion to COVID-19; urges that companies registered in tax havens should be banned from accessing state aid or financial support packages if they do not commit to change their behaviour[AM31]; calls on the Commission to ensure a level playing field compared to third country companies [AM 34];

 Compromise G [AM 36 (GUE), 38 (COSIGNED SD RE GUE GREENs], 40 (SD)